One of the most common questions photographers ask me is “How good is LinkedIn for photographers?”.

 Think of who your ideal clients are.
 When I say ideal, I mean the ones who don’t simply buy on price alone.
 Target the type of client who values your photography and will pay a premium for a quality professional service.

 I have several headshot and branding photographers I work with who aim their services directly at a particular industry because they know this industry values their work.
-For example, one photographer specialises in headshots to the banking and legal industry, another photography targets the medical and pharmicutical industries.
+For example, one photographer specialises in headshots for the banking and legal industry, and another photography targets the medical and pharmaceutical industries.

 LinkedIn For Photographers – Always connect with a message